AdobeDocs/experience-platform.en/help/segmentation/tutorials/evaluate-a-segment.md

 By making a POST request to the `/config/schedules` endpoint, you can create a schedule and include the specific time when the schedule should be triggered.

-More detailed information about using this endpoint can be found in the [schedules developer guide](../api/schedules.md#create)
+More detailed information about using this endpoint can be found in the [schedules endpoint guide](../api/schedules.md#create)

 ### Enable a schedule

 By default, a schedule is inactive when created unless the `state` property is set to `active` in the create (POST) request body.
 You can enable a schedule (set the `state` to `active`) by making a PATCH request to the `/config/schedules` endpoint and including the ID of the schedule in the path.

-More detailed information about using this endpoint can be found in the [schedules developer guide](../api/schedules.md#update-state)
+More detailed information about using this endpoint can be found in the [schedules endpoint guide](../api/schedules.md#update-state)

 ### Update the schedule time

 Schedule timing can be updated by making a PATCH request to the `/config/schedules` endpoint and including the ID of the schedule in the path.

-More detailed information about using this endpoint can be found in the [schedules developer guide](../api/schedules.md#update-schedule)
+More detailed information about using this endpoint can be found in the [schedules endpoint guide](../api/schedules.md#update-schedule)

 ## On-demand evaluation